Skip to main content

 WBFO Celebrates Black History Month

-The show is broadcast live on air from 10am to 11am Monday through Friday, and airs again weekdays at 9pm as well as Sundays at 6pm on WBFO.
+The show is broadcast live on air from 10am to 11am Monday through Thursday, and airs again on Sundays at 6pm on WBFO.
 It is also available digitally through WBFO’s website, apps, and as a podcast.

 WBFO The Bridge Celebrates Black History Month